Chart Color Schemes

 Infrastructure

-Quinns Rocks has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Quinns Rocks has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects that could affect this region.
-Notable ones are Claytons Mindarie Beachfront, Quinns Rocks - Gumblossom Community Centre Upgrade, Gumblossom Community Centre Upgrade in Quinns Rocks, and Oldham Rise Quinns Rocks.
-The following list details those most likely to be relevant.
+AreaSearch has identified 14 projects that may affect this region.
+Notable initiatives include Claytons Mindarie Beachfront, Quinns Rocks - Gumblossom Community Centre Upgrade (2018), Gumblossom Community Centre Upgrade, Quinns Rocks (2019), and Oldham Rise Quinns Rocks (scheduled for 2021).
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.